 - (a) Provide guidance and professional leadership based on high ethical standards and sound philosophical and logical applications.
-The Board should require that the Director has the leisure services experiences and education necessary to perform stipulated functions based on work experience and academic preparation in leisure services curriculum. - (b) Fully and constantly keep the Commissioners informed of the important aspects of the day-to-day operations of the District in a straightforward manner.
-(See Section 7.3of this Manual) - (c) Prepare all information that is necessary for the Board to become fully informed on matters requiring the Board's attention.
+The Director must have the experience and education necessary to perform stipulated functions as established by the Board. - (b) Fully and constantly keep the Commissioners informed of the important aspects of the day-to-day operations of the District in a straightforward manner.
+(See Section 7.3 of this Manual) - (c) Prepare all information that is necessary for the Board to become fully informed on matters requiring the Board's attention.
 The Director should set forth a clear statement of the situation or problem, provide unbiased information on various alternatives, and the financial impact of the same, if necessary.
 This information should be accompanied by a recommendation.
 The Director should be prepared to justify the rationale behind the information and recommendation.
-Once the Board decides upon the policy, the Director should recognize that the decision is then the District's decision regardless of his/her personal point of view. - (d) Respect the judgment and thoughts of each Commissioner and realize that the Board is the legal representative of the District. - (e) Enter into the day-to-day operations of the District with the spirit that the administrative decisionmaking must exercise within the policies that have been approved by the Board.
-The Board should recognize that countless situations will arise that are not explicitly covered by adopted policies and require an administrative decision.
-(See 7.3 of this Manual)

-7.5 Employees' Performance of Duties.
+Once the Board decides upon the policy, the Director should recognize and embrace that the decision is then the District's decision regardless of his/her personal point of view. - (d) Respect the judgment and thoughts of each Commissioner and realize that the Board is the legal representative of the District. - (e) Enter into the day-to-day operations of the District with the spirit that the administrative decision-making must exercise within the policies that have been approved by the Board.
+The Board should recognize that countless situations will arise which are not explicitly covered by adopted policies and require an administrative decision.
+(See 7.3 of this Manual). - 7.5 Employees' Performance of Duties.
 Board members shall not inhibit, obstruct, or otherwise interfere with any District employee in the performance of his or her assigned duties.
 All inquiries relating to a District employee should be directed only to the Director.
-Individual Commissioners shall not make requests or give direction to District staff.

-7.6 Anti-Nepotism Policy.
-The employment of relatives can cause various problems including charges of favoritism, conflicts of interest, family discord and scheduling conflicts that work to the disadvantage of both the District and its employees.
-It is the policy of the District not to hire a close relative of any current board member in any capacity if the employment would: 1) create a supervisor/subordinate relationship with a family member; 2) have the potential for creating an adverse impact on work performance; or 3) create either an actual conflict of interest or the appearance of a conflict of interest.
+Individual Commissioners shall not make requests or give direction to District staff. - 7.6 Anti-Nepotism Policy.
+The employment of relatives can cause various problems, including charges of favoritism, conflicts of interest, family discord and scheduling conflicts that work to the disadvantage of both the District and its employees.
+It is the policy of the District not to hire a close relative of any current Board member in any capacity if the employment would: 1) create a direct supervisor/subordinate relationship with a family member; 2) have the potential for creating an adverse impact on work performance; or 3) create either an actual conflict of interest or the appearance of a conflict of interest.